 - When processing time is up, turn off heat and remove canner lid.
 Wait 5 minutes before removing jars to allow contents to settle.

 - Using a jar lifter, remove jars one at a time.
 Do not tilt jars.
-Place jars on a cooling rack or towel, leaving at least one inch space between.
+Place jars on a cooling rack or towel, leaving at least 1" space between jars.
 Avoid placing jars on a cold surface or near a cold draft.

 - Allow the jars to cool untouched, away from drafts, for 12 to 24 hours before testing lid seals.